 Looking forward to fruitful engagement of our esteemed stakeholders.

-in development of university education; and
+scholars, and key stakeholders in university education; and

 A section of Participants keenly follow proceedings at the Amphitheater.